Office Add-ins development lifecycle

 2. Identify the data and data source for the add-in

-Is the data in a document, workbook, presentation, project, or an Access browser-based database?
+Is the data in a document, workbook, presentation, or project?

 Is the data about an item or items in an Exchange Server or Exchange Online mailbox?